FACT Check: Are People Dying Due To 5G Spectrum Trials in India? Check Truth Behind Viral Audio Message

 New Delhi: Since Covid related fatalities and cases are increasing exponentially, an audio message is going viral on social media falsely claiming that the radiation being released by 5G testing has led to the outbreak of the second wave of coronavirus in India.
 In the conversation, one of the men can be heard claiming that 5G testing has caused multiple deaths in states like Uttar Pradesh, Bihar and Maharastra.
 He further alleged that due to the elections in West Bengal, the government did not start testing there but instead chose to initiate from Mumbai, Maharastra.
-Also Read - Full Lockdown in Kerala From Today: State Govt Relaxes Guidelines For Banks, Financial Services
+Also Read - PM Dials Chief Ministers Of 4 States To Discuss Covid Situation In Their States.
+Read Details

 Meanwhile, Press Information Bureau (PIB) conducted a fact check and busted the fake news.
 “In an audio message, it is being claimed that 5g network is being tested in the states, due to which people are dying.
 This claim is fake.
 Please do not spread confusion by sharing such fake messages”, PIB said in a tweet.
-Also Read - US Determined To Help India In 'Hour Of Need' Amid COVID-19 Surge, Says Kamala Harris
+Also Read - Anushka Sharma-Virat Kohli Raise Rs 3.6 Crore Towards Covid-19 Fundraiser, Donate Rs 2 Crore

 Earlier, a similar post had gone viral on social media.
 The Hindi text in the viral message claimed that the radiation from the tower makes the air poisonous causing breathing problems among people.
 It further stated that “just like the previous generation of mobile networks (4G) killed birds, the 5G network will cause the death of animals and humans”.
 The fake post had asked people to raise their voice against setting up such towers.